damballa/parkour/doc/mr-detailed.md

 Task outputs are delivered to a “sink” – usually (and usually implicitly) the job context.
 Many of the task adapter interfaces use the task function return value as a collection to sink for task output.
-These collections may be metadata-annotated to indicate their “output shape” using the `parkour.mapreduce/sink-as` function.
+These collections may be metadata-annotated to indicate their “output shape.”
+Task may specify the output shape either by calling the `mr/sink-as` function on the result collection, or by using the `collfn` adapter and specifying `::mr/sink-as` in their var metadata.

 The shape argument to `sink-as` may be a user-supplied function of two arguments performing the actual sinking, or a keyword indicating a standard built-in sinking function:

 - `:keyvals` – Sink collection as pairs of tuple keys and values.
 - `:keys` – Sink collection values as output tuple keys, providing `nil` for